Via Logo

 • Establish workers insurance

-Payroll taxes in Colombia
+Payroll outsourcing in Colombia

 Taxable income is expressed in units of COP 35,607 or 1 UVT (unidad de valor tributario).
 Both employers and employees contribute to social security, which includes pension, healthcare, and the general labor risks system.
 In total, social security tax for employer and employee equals 28.5%.
 The employer pays 20.8% and the employee pays 8% of their monthly salary.